NLPatVCU/multitasking_transformers/README.md

-Running the script [predict_ner.py](/examples/predict_ner.py) will automatically download a pre-trained clinical note multi-tasking model, run the model through a de-identified clinical note snippet and display the results in browser.
+Running the script [predict_ner.py](/examples/predict_ner.py) will automatically download a pre-trained clinical note multi-tasking model, run the model through a de-identified clinical note snippet and display the entity tags in your browser with displacy.

 # Replication